Personal Training in Clear Lake: Evidence-Based vs. Gym-Floor

 Baseline Assessment & Lab Work

-At Wellness Elite Fitness in Friendswood, every training client undergoes metabolic and body composition screening via DexaFit DEXA scanning and InBody bioelectrical impedance analysis.
+At Wellness Elite Fitness in Friendswood, every training member undergoes metabolic and body composition screening via DexaFit DEXA scanning and InBody bioelectrical impedance analysis.
 These establish your lean mass, fat distribution, and metabolic rate—the actual variables that respond to training.

 Depending on your goals, lab work may include VO₂ Max screening, resting metabolic rate (RMR) measurement, and blood panels targeting inflammation, hormonal balance, or micronutrient status.
 This is the difference between "working hard" and "training smart."